Explore your mortgage options

-What Loans Do I Qualify For?
+1. What Mortgages Do I Qualify For?

 There are different types of mortgages.
 The ones you’ll be eligible for will depend on your income, debt-to-income (DTI) ratio and credit score.

 Don’t sweat, though.
-A lender can help you figure those crucial numbers and familiarize you with the different types of mortgage loans.
+A lender can help you figure out those crucial numbers and familiarize you with the different types of mortgage loans.

 Here are some of the common types of home loans you’ll be looking at: